 Linguistics is the methodical and systematic study of human languages.
-Professionals with a degree in linguistics have a comprehensive understanding of language theory, are capable of language analysis, and are skilled in analysis of sound systems such as phonics.
-Experienced linguists can discern grammar patterns and application without actually knowing the actual language they hear.
+The field involves analyzing and understanding language, language theory and sound systems such as phonics.
+Experienced linguists can discern grammar patterns and application without actually knowing the language they are hearing.

-Graduates with a degree in linguistics usually find career opportunities in teaching, literary analysis, psychology, anthropology, neurology, speech recognition and recreation, communications, philosophy, and artificial intelligence.
+Graduates who have earned a degree in linguistics can usually find career opportunities in many varied fields, among them teaching, literary analysis, psychology, anthropology, neurology, speech recognition and recreation, communications, philosophy, and artificial intelligence.

 The Internet has revolutionized the study of linguistics.
 Students once had to travel around the world, or base their studies at colleges and universities with vast libraries of sound recordings.
 Today, linguistics scholars can access limitless archives of texts and recordings with only a few mouse clicks.